Stock Number: 66777

 Stock Number: 52081

-"Cloud Plant" Lovely dwarf with masses of hazy-pink narrow leaves in quite flat profiled rosettes gradually offsetting from the center after blooming; a natural for the small terrarium.
+"Cloud Plant" Lovely dwarf statured species with masses of hazy-pink blushed slim leaves in quite flat profiled rosettes gradually offsetting from the center after blooming; a natural for the small terrarium.
+This has quickly become a basic in Fairy Garden designs.
+Avoid deep pots as the roots remain quite shallow.

 Stock Number: 66017